Girovani/Hause_price_prediction/README.md

 # Hause_price_prediction
- That's a undergoing project, it will be updated by the time I will be trying to use pipelines in this project and another ways to open the files, i'm very excited with this project, bacause I will start searching for alternative solutions and optimizing the modeling, despise what i said this project also isn't the best solution for the problemens, like the others is a way to me learn new thing.
+ That's a undergoing project.
+It will be updated by the time, I will be trying to use pipelines in this project and another ways to open the files, I'm very excited with this project, bacause I will start searching for alternative solutions and optimizing the model, despise what i said this project also isn't the best solution for the problemens, like the others this is a way to me learn new things.

  I got tried a lot of preprocessing and transformation functions, some of them don't worked very well and have been removed. the same way of these I also tried out a bit of machine learning models, I hope you enjoy it.